vakintosh/Govial_Init/README.md

 go build -o ginit ./cmd/ginit/main.go
 ```

+## Supported Languages

+G-init supports the following languages and technologies:

+- Terraform - Ok
+- Python - In Progress
+- Go - In Progress
+- Kubernetes - In Progress
+- JavaScript - In Progress
+- TypeScript - In Progress
+- Docker - In Progress
+- Ansible - In Progress

+We are continuously adding support for more languages and technologies.
+Stay tuned for updates!

 ## Usage

 After building the project, you can use the `ginit` command followed by the desired shortcut to initialize your project.
 For example: